 What does this look like in reality?
 A few suggestions:

-1) Reduce imagery of very small women from your media diet.
+1) Reduce imagery of very small people and/or very muscular people from your media diet.

-2) Add imagery of larger women into your media diet.
+2) Add imagery of larger people into your media diet.

 Where do you hang out online?
-How could you get more images of larger women in your social media feeds?
+How could you get more images of larger people in your social media feeds?
 Think Instagram, Facebook, Snapchat, Pinterest, etc. Whichever platform(s) you use most frequently, find people to follow that routinely post images of larger bodies.
+(Scroll down for specific resources.)

 3) Set aside time each day to look at the new images.